rkshaon/blog/README.md

 # Blog [![MIT Licnese](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/license/mit)

 ## Declaration
-Technology used:
+Technology and Framework used:
-- Python
+- Python3
 - JavaScript

-Framework used:
 - Django
-- Vue
+- Vue3

 ## Setup
 Open the terminal on the directory where you want to run, and then clone the project using the command below: